 If you have questions about our no-cost program consultation service (known as technical assistance), we have answers!
-View our Technical Assistance FAQs below, and if you find that your question has not been answered, please contact our office at 804-828-1536 or email Sarah at email@example.com.
+View our Technical Assistance FAQs below, and if you find that your question has not been answered, please contact our office at 804-828-1536 or email Sarah at firstname.lastname@example.org.

 Is TA really FREE for my organization?

 Yes!
-When you submit an application for technical assistance (TA) through the National Mentoring Resource Center (NMRC) and are granted TA, you can access one-on-one consultation with a highly-experienced consultant who can help you with various aspects of your program at no cost to you.
+When you submit an application for technical assistance (TA) through the National Mentoring Resource Center (NMRC) and are granted TA, you can access one-on-one consultation for your program at no cost to you.
 Each mentoring program can only access up to 50 free hours of TA each year through the NMRC.
 One caveat: because this service is funded by the Office of Juvenile Justice and Delinquency Prevention, in order to access consultation at no-cost, at least a portion of the youth served by your mentoring program must be 18 years of age or under.
 For questions regarding eligibility, please email Sarah at email@example.com.

 What can I get help with through TA?

 Through TA, our team of highly-skilled TA Consultants are able to deliver the help that each program most needs.
 In general, mentoring programs can request assistance in any of the following areas:

 - Match Closure

 Where do I go to submit an application to request TA?

 How much information do I need to include in my TA application?